-We estimate the societal cost for all children who were maltreated in 2019.
+We estimate the societal cost for all children who were maltreated in the year of the analysis.
 The estimate is based off a unique count of children who were maltreated in one year.
 We acknowledge that many victims are maltreated multiple times throughout their childhood.
-Thus, a portion of victims in 2019 were also victimized in 2018.
+For example, a portion of victims in 2019 were also victimized in 2018.